MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Number column.
 In this case, you could join the Customer Number columns of these tables.

-If you’re using an integrating application with Microsoft Dynamics GP and you want to include its information in a business alert, you must select the tables you need to include using the Business Alert Table Maintenance window.
+If you're using an integrating application with Microsoft Dynamics GP and you want to include its information in a business alert, you must select the tables you need to include using the Business Alert Table Maintenance window.
 For more information, refer to *Using data from integrating